miketheprogrammer/go-thrust/README.md

 =========
 Current Version 0.2.0

-Official GoLang Thrust Client for Thrust (https://github.com/breach/thrust) to be used in Breach.cc(http://breach.cc) via Official Go Implementation @ (http://github.com/miketheprogrammer/breach-go).
+Official GoLang Thrust Client for Thrust (https://github.com/breach/thrust)

 Running DEMO binary on OSX 10.9 or Linux (This is just for the demo, Thrust as it stands now is really a Library to be used in other applications.)
 ==================